 Professional wrestling has carved out a spot for Chris Michaels.
 Some might call it luck, some might say it’s chance, some might say it’s because of hard work, but he might just call it his destiny.
 The 44-year-old wrestler from Franklin, Kentucky, has been in and around the sport almost his entire life.
 The path that he’s traveling on today was laid out for him a long time ago, back to when he was just a young boy.

-“When I was growing up, wrestling was a past time for me and my mother.
+“When I was growing up, wrestling was a pastime for me and my mother.
 We used to watch the old Memphis wrestling with Jerry Lawler, Bill Dundee, and all those guys, from the Jarrett promotions every Saturday morning,” Chris Michaels explained.
 “My mother would take me to the matches if they ever came close within driving distance to where we lived, and I got hooked on it that way.”

 Chris was a typical kid while growing up.
 He was athletic and he liked to play baseball.
 When he was a teenager, he taught himself how to play the drums, and then he had aspirations of wanting to be a rock star.
 When he was 16, a new girl from out of town moved to his school, and that changed everything for Chris.